 “Boys and men don’t like playing with girls or women.”
 My mother served my father another portion of roast beef.
 “Mostly because they’re scared of losing.”

 “You may be right.”
 My father cut into the meat.
 He loved my mother’s cooking.
 “But she deserves a try-out and I’m going to get her one.”

 “Good luck.”
-My mother was sincere in her wishes and stood up to clear the plates from the table.
+My mother was sincere in her wishes.
 “But don’t expect much.”

 “Why not?”
 I had to ask.

 “Because the boundaries between male and female are written in stone.
 Men wear pants and women wear dresses.
 That’s just the way it is.”